 A recent upgrade of its mobile video site allows iPad and iPhone users to watch video there, resulting in more consistent mobile traffic.
 “We’re seeing very strong growth,” says Angela Pacienza.

-The team anticipate that all those new videos will require creative solutions as different as the devices on which they’ll be watched.
+The team anticipates that all those new videos will require creative solutions as different as the devices on which they’ll be watched.
 “We don’t just want to keep increasing the number of two-minute clips that we do,” says Pacienza.
 “We’re actually rethinking the whole model for what video means to a news reader today.”

-Pacienza believes much of that rethinking will happen on the fly in the hands of flexible journalists who are as comfortable with video tools like Final Cut Pro X and Motion as they are writing for the page.
+Pacienza believes much of that rethinking will happen on the fly in the hands of flex journalists who are as comfortable with video tools like Final Cut Pro X and Motion as they are writing for the page.
 “As people become accustomed to watching video on different devices and in different places, increasingly we need to use it in our news gathering and reporting.
 Telling a story in only one medium is not going to cut it anymore.”